DansonFan/starter-hugo-academic/content/event/simulation-of-noncontact-atomic-force-microscopy-nc-afm-images-using-real-space-pseudopotential-calculations/index.md

   N containing molecules.

-  Work is supported by the Welch Foundation under grant F-1837 and the U.S. Department of Energy under DOE/DE-FG02-06ER46286.
-Computational resources were provided by the National Energy Research Scientific Computing (NERSC) and the Texas Advanced Computing Center (TACC).

   References

   [1] D. Fan & J. R. Chelikowsky.
 Atomic Fingerprinting of Heteroatoms Using Noncontact Atomic Force Microscopy.
 Small, 17, 2102977, 2021.